 Additionally, she is experienced in the representation of management in the manufacturing industry in all aspects of employment law.
 She has litigated complex multi-plaintiff claims involving the Equal Employment Opportunity Commission, assisted companies in enforcing non-compete agreements, and defended businesses against alleged violations of federal and state employment law.

-Tera Rica was recognized by the Tennessee Supreme Court in both 2014 and 2015 as an Attorney for Justice for the pro bono legal services she provides through the Legal Aid Society.
-Since 2013, Tera Rica has been selected by Super Lawyers as a Rising Star, a peer-driven recognition for outstanding attorneys who have been in practice for 10 years or less.
+Tera Rica serves as Chair of Waller's Recruiting Committee where she supervises the recruiting and hiring of entry-level attorneys at the firm.
+Since 2014, the Tennessee Supreme Court has recognized Tera Rica as an Attorney for Justice for the pro bono legal services she provides through the Legal Aid Society.
 In 2012, Tera Rica was honored by the Cystic Fibrosis Foundation as one of Nashville’s Top 30 Under 30 Professionals for her philanthropic involvement, exemplary leadership qualities, and professional success as an attorney.
+The Nashville Business Journal recognized Tera Rica in 2017 as one of Nashville's Top 40 Under 40.
+Additionally, she currently serves as President of the Nashville Bar Association Young Lawyer's Division.